rossgk2/Calculus/README.md

 While standard textbooks explain a good amount of modern calculus[^2] quite well, there are also several keys to comprehensively understanding it that are underemphasized... and, at times, totally butchered.
 This book is devoted to explaining those keys in-depth.

+[^2]: Things that are typically explained well include the definition of the derivative, the derivation of derivative formulas, the definite integral, and applications of derivatives and integrals.

 ## Key #1: infinitesimals in limit-based differential calculus

 Infinitesimals may not be valid in limit-based calculus, but it is still extremely common to informally *think* about them.
 Infinitesimals will always remain the spirit of calculus.